John Savage (baseball): UCLA

 In 2022, UCLA compiled a 40-24 overall record and advanced to the NCAA Regional at Auburn.
 After finishing in third place in the Pac-12 standings, the Bruins overcame a loss to Florida State in the regional opener with wins against Southeastern Louisiana and Florida State in the elimination bracket.
 The Bruins came up short in the championship portion of the NCAA Regional, losing to top-seeded Auburn.
 Four of UCLA's freshmen secured Freshman All-America honors from Collegiate Baseball, and two of those individuals were honored as Freshman All-America selections by the NCBWA.
 UCLA had six players selected to the year-end All-Pac-12 team, including pitchers Max Rajcic, Alonzo Tredwell and Ethan Flanagan, along with catcher Darius Perry, shortstop Cody Schrier and first baseman Jake Palmer.

-After two down seasons in 2023 (28–24–1) and 2024 (19–33)—marking the first time in Savage’s career that UCLA missed the postseason in back-to-back years due to various key injuries and an inexperienced roster—the Bruins roared back in 2025.
-It was the program's first season in the Big Ten.
-Savage’s powerhouse program, built over the course of two decades, returned to form with a 48–18 record, a share of the Big Ten title, and the program’s first College World Series berth since winning it all in 2013.
-The turnaround was fueled by a star-studded sophomore class—ranked No. 1 nationally as recruits—who matured after taking their lumps as freshmen.
-Leading the way was standout shortstop Roch Cholowsky, arguably the best player in college baseball, along with fellow sophomores Mulivai Levu, Roman Martin, Phoenix Call and Dean West.
-Cholowsky was named Baseball America's 2025 National Player of the Year, becoming just the sixth non-draft eligible player to receive the prestigious honor in the award's 44-year history.
-He also earned earned ABCA/Rawlings Division I Player of the Year, along with becoming the first Bruin to be named both Big Ten Player of the Year and Defensive Player of the Year in the same season, and the first UCLA player since 1998 to take home conference player of the year honors.
-UCLA swept through the Los Angeles Regional, defeating Fresno State, Arizona State, and UC Irvine, then swept UTSA in the Los Angeles Super Regional.
-In Omaha, the Bruins went 1–2, beating Murray State before falling to LSU and Arkansas.
-It marked Savage’s fourth trip to the CWS with UCLA.